cliffordx/legalbai/pages/CIVIL CODE___BOOK 2___TITLE_6.md

 	- **ARTICLE 602.**
 	  collapsed:: true
 		- The expenses, costs and liabilities in suits brought with regard to the usufruct shall be borne by the usufructuary.
 (512)
-- 🔴 CHAPTER 4 - Extinguishment of Usufruct]]
+- ## 🔴 CHAPTER 4 - Extinguishment of Usufruct
-  heading:: true
   collapsed:: true
 	- **ARTICLE 603.**
 	  collapsed:: true